-From now on, I'll be using my Facebook page to keep up to date with fishing Reports.
+Please visit my Facebook page for up to date fishing Reports.
 Check it out @ https://www.facebook.com/SouthLouisianaRedfishing/ like my page and stay in touch...!

 This happens around the end of late May early to June when run-off from upper tributaries subside and incoming tides penetrate farther north bringing higher salinity levels as well as bait and nutrients.
 These changes signify the beginning of the Summer season.
 Jack Crevalle can be seen crashing Mullet while Ladyfish and Flounder can be found feeding on Glass Minnow pods up and down the lush marsh grass, Oyster reefs, bayous and canals of south Louisiana inshore saltwater marshes.
 The fishing is hot during the Summer but so is the tempertures and humidity so we fish early and late those times of year.

 When Summer weather patterns fade and Fall approaches the best fishing can be found during tidal changes.
 As the tide falls we fish the shallow water toward the deeper holes in the marshes and further out on the edge of Oyster beds outside Vermilion Bay near the deeper waters of the Gulf.
 Redfish, Specks, Flounder and Black Drum and my personal favorite, Flounder (which are excellent table fair) show up in the deeper waters and the larger ones can be found around the nearshore oil rigs during the spawn and in Bayous and channel system for the smaller "slot" size fish is very productive.